Busy nights call for easy meals. This One Skillet Chicken and Broccoli Alfredo Pasta will soon become a favorite weeknight dinner.

-Everyone has busy weeknights whether you get home from work late or your kids have after school activities.
+Everyone has busy weeknights whether you get home from work late or your kids have after-school activities.
 Keeping an easy meal in your repertoire for these nights keeps your stress level to a minimum.
+One skillet chicken and broccoli alfredo pasta also keeps clean-up easy.

 I’m going to apologize right now for the slightly misleading recipe title.
 You do need to cook the broccoli before adding it to the pasta.
 Technically you could cook it in the same skillet you brown the chicken and cook the pasta but I did it separately.